EagleLizard/mqtt-maison/DEVLOG.md

 The format is roughly reverse-chronological by date.

+## [07/23/2025]

+I think that the idea of getting device states ad-hoc, meaning subscribing to get the state and then unsubscribing when we get the state, may not be a great approach given z2m network instability / latency.

+It may be better to subscribe to all relevant devices on *program start* or *mode change*, and maintain the latest device state that was broadcast.
+That way, any request to change state that depends on the current state can execute immediately.

 ## [07/22/2025]

 I think I've figured out a way to reliably timeout and unsub when the `z2m/device/get` message times out.
 It should also work if a device isn't broadcasting its state.
 It's a bit crude (polling with `setTimeout`), but seems to work in most cases.